Influence of orbital nematic order on spin responses in Fe-based superconductors: Dynamical spin susceptibility

-The different band effects of the orbital orders come from the differences in the momentum-dependent form factors.
-The form factor with $s$-wave symmetry is uniform in Brillouin zone, while that with $d$-wave symmetry has its largest value at momentum $\mathbf{Q}_{1,2}$ and that with $s^{\prime}$-wave symmetry has largest value at $\Gamma$ and $(\pi,\pi)$.
-Because most weights of the low-energy $d_{xz}$ and $d_{yz}$ orbitals are near $\Gamma$ and $\mathbf{Q}_{1,2}$, the $d$-wave orbital order will lead to a more notable modification of Fermi surface nesting in FeSCs.
-It thus leads to a larger band effect than $s$- and $s^{\prime}$-wave orbital order.

 In Fig. \ref{fig3.1} and Fig. \ref{fig3.2}, we also plot the real part of the spin susceptibility.
-The orbital order leads to a similar nematic behavior in real part of spin susceptibility.
-Fig. \ref{fig3.3} shows the frequency dependence of spin fluctuations.
-In the range $\omega\in \left( 0, 0.2\right)$, the nematicity of the imaginary part of spin susceptibility increases with frequency, while that of the real part of spin susceptibility decreases.
-At each frequency, the $s^{\prime}$-wave orbital order has a weaker effect on spin fluctuation nematicity than $d$- and $s$-wave orbital orders.
+The orbital nematic order leads to a similar nematic behavior of the real part of the spin response function.
+In Fig. \ref{fig3.3}, we show the frequency dependence of the spin susceptibility.
+In the range $\omega\in \left( 0, 0.2\right)$, the nematicity in the imaginary part of the spin susceptibility increases with frequency, while that in the real part decreases.
+At each frequency the $s^{\prime}$-wave orbital nematic order has a weaker effect on the spin fluctuation nematicity than the $d$- and $s$-wave orbital nematic orders.